-ING can play a role by financing change, sharing knowledge and using innovation skills.
-Being sustainable is embedded in the choices we make as a lender, as a partner and through the services we offer to our customers.
+ING Bank can play a role by financing change, sharing knowledge and using innovation skills.
+ING Bank wants to embed sustainably in the choices ING Bank makes as a lender, as a partner and through the services we offer to our customers.